About Us

 Frequently Asked Questions

-Ever since the pandemic, our registration and membership process works online.
+Ever since the pandemic, our registration and membership process work online.

-This is the link you can access to register with our group - tinyurl.com/RegisterForSI
+This is the link you can access to register with our group - bit.ly/registersi

 If you are selected, one of our volunteers will inform you about this and include you into the relevant online groups that we use for communication.
 Here you will receive the latest updates and opportunities to engage in discussions.

-Usually the application process takes a few weeks to complete from our end.
-If you still haven’t heard back it is possible that your application was not sufficient or meeting the criteria for selection.
+Usually, our application process takes a few weeks to complete from our end.
+If you still haven’t heard back, it is possible that your application was not sufficient or meeting the criteria for selection.

 You can always REAPPLY and make sure to elaborate your answers.